rupadhande/Data-Analyst-Dashboard/README.md

-# Sales-Insights Data Analysis(Interactive dashboard creation using Power-bi)
+# Placement Data Analysis(Interactive dashboard creation using MS-Excel)
 ## Project Overview
 This project is an interactive Placement Data Analysis Dashboard built using Microsoft Excel to analyze student placement trends.
 It provides insights into key factors affecting placements, including grades, training, certifications, projects, and extracurricular activities.
 ## Dataset used